Captured Knights were always

 state.
 (If it had then I

-could be doing something else a lot more fun.)
+could be doing something a lot more fun.)

 Several questions can only be answered by what I have recalled.
 The conflicts

-they create cannot be resolved by what present day historical records
+they create cannot be resolved by present day historical records.

 1. The French were under the impression that the field was not soft mud

-in order to have ridden across it without checking first.
+so they rode across it without checking.
 For this to happen:

 2. They thought that the English had gone across it earlier that day.